berneout/public-public-license/README.md

 ever adopt it or not, the condition is satisfied.

-As an escape hatch, the self-identification requirement applies only when it when someone "reasonably skilled in software development" can "readily ascertain\[\]" how to propose for free on the 'Net.
+As an escape hatch, the self-identification requirement applies only when someone "reasonably skilled in software development" can "readily ascertain\[\]" how to propose for free on the 'Net.
 If the project is orphaned, the self-identification requirement drops out.

 > > 10\.
 License Must Be Technology-Neutral
 > >